The HistoryAccess.com Interview:

 The trade goods of that era were of very high quality.
 Fine English blankets.
 Gunpowder from DuPont.
 Face paint from China.
 It wasn’t junk by any means.
 Native Americans on this continent basically had a slightly higher living standard than most settlers of the time, and the trade goods of the fur business played a role in that.

-Gail: My favorite artifact is a set of five fabric samples sent by William Clark, of the Lewis and Clark Expedition, to Washington D.C. in 1810, a few years after the expedition, to show what fabrics the Indians liked best.
+A. (Gail): My favorite artifact is a set of five fabric samples sent by William Clark, of the Lewis and Clark Expedition, to Washington D.C. in 1810, a few years after the expedition, to show what fabrics the Indians liked best.
 He had shown these samples to the native people and found out which ones they liked.
 He’d sent them back east intending to get quantities of fabric to use as gifts.
 The museum has had these samples for at least 30 years.
 Each sample is about three inches by two inches.
 Each one has a different design – red with black polka dots, white with a red design, and so on.
 Before I became the museum’s director I visited here every year to see them.

 Q. What are some history books you love?

-Jim: Anything by Samuel Eliot Morison.
+A. (Jim): Anything by Samuel Eliot Morison.
 Bernard DeVoto’s books are the best there are on Western history.
 I like John Bakeless on Lewis and Clark; Stephen Ambrose is a little too glib for me.
 I like “Trails Plowed Under: Stories of the Old West” by Charles M. Russell – I love the way it tells a good story.
 That’s what history is all about, the story.
 It’s not necessarily always about pie charts and footnotes.

-Gail: One book I love is “Rocky Mountain Life: Or, Startling Scenes and Perilous Adventures in the Far West During an Expedition of Three Years” by Rufus B. Sage, originally published as “Scenes in the Rocky Mountains.”
+A. (Gail): One book I love is “Rocky Mountain Life: Or, Startling Scenes and Perilous Adventures in the Far West During an Expedition of Three Years” by Rufus B. Sage, originally published as “Scenes in the Rocky Mountains.”
 It’s available from the Michigan Historical Reprint Series.
 He was a newspaperman who came west in the early 1840s and wound up working at a fur trading post near here.
 Then he returned east and wrote his book.
 I like “First White Woman Over the Rockies” edited by Clifford Merrill Drury.
 It’s in print in three volumes from the University of Nebraska Press, “Where Wagons Could Go,” “On to Oregon,” and “The Mountains We Have Crossed.”

 Q. Could you comment, Jim, on the economic value of a history museum to a small town such as Chadron?

-Jim: A number of people have tried to figure out the exact numbers on what you’re asking about there, but it’s extremely difficult to come up with a suitable set of figures that you could plug in and call accurate.
+A. A number of people have tried to figure out the exact numbers on what you’re asking about there, but it’s extremely difficult to come up with a suitable set of figures that you could plug in and call accurate.
 What I would note is, it brings people to town.
 Fifty thousand or more people come here every year to see the museum.
 Probably six to eight thousand of them stay overnight in one of the motels.
 They might gas up.
 They might shop locally.
 They might eat dinner here, or breakfast.
 I would put the overall economic importance of the museum to the community in the millions of dollars.

 Also, I’ve always hoped the museum would make some contribution toward better understanding among the races.
 As a kid growing up in this area I encountered the fact that a lot of people didn’t appreciate Native American culture one bit.
 Today, Native American culture is a vibrant part of Chadron, partly due to societal changes, partly due to things we’ve done at the museum.
 Native Americans in this area are very proud of the museum.
 They see that it’s in large part about their ancestors.